-One of the biggest factors for valuing an injury lawsuit is the insurance policy of the at-fault party.
-For accidents involving a car registered in New Jersey, the the minimum insurance policy limits are $15,000/$30,000.
+One of the biggest factors in valuing an injury lawsuit is the insurance policy of the at-fault party.
+For accidents involving a car registered in New Jersey, the minimum insurance policy limits are $15,000/$30,000.
 This means that all drivers are mandated to carry at least that much insurance on their vehicle.
 The $15,000 refers to the maximum insurance policy per injured occupant and the $30,000 refers to the total policy for all injured occupants in the crash.
-Insurance policy limits are a very important factor in motor vehicle accident lawsuits because that establishes the maximum amount of money one can hope to receive in their settlement.
-While a 15/30 policy is the state minimum, often drivers will opt for a higher limits policy, so it is very important to find out the insurance policy limits associated with your car accident lawsuit to have a better idea of what you can potentially be compensated in your settlement.
+Insurance policy limits are a very important factor in motor vehicle accident lawsuits because they establish the maximum amount of money one can hope to receive in their settlement.
+While a 15/30 policy is the state minimum, often drivers will opt for a higher limits policy, so it is very important to find out the insurance policy limits associated with your car accident lawsuit to have a better idea of what you can potentially be compensated for your damages

-Lastly, in order to file a motor vehicle lawsuit in the State of New Jersey, your attorney will need to file the lawsuit within 2 years from the date of your accident.
+In order to file a motor vehicle lawsuit in the State of New Jersey, your attorney will need to file the lawsuit within 2 years from the date of your accident.
 This is called the statute of limitations and if you miss this deadline, you will not be able to collect damages for your accident.
 IT is common for an insurance company of the at-fault party to offer a very small settlement amount in the beginning.
 If you need settlement funds to help pay your day-to-day expenses but cannot afford to wait a year or more, consider pre-settlement funding.
 Pre-settlement funding will allow you to receive a portion of your expected settlement now and not be forced to settle for less then you deserve.

 Do I have to pay my medical bills even if the accident wasn't my fault?